JfXie/DeepEAG/README.md

 # Contributing

 All authors were involved in the conceptualization of the proposed method.
-LWX and SLP conceived and supervised the project.
-BYJ and HTZ designed the study and developed the approach.
-BYJ and HTZ implemented and applied the method to microbial data.
-BYJ and HTZ analyzed the results.
-LWX and SLP contributed to the review of the manuscript before submission for publication.
+DFZ and WL conceived and supervised the project.
+JFX and WL designed the study and developed the approach.
+JFX implemented and applied the method to microbial data.
+DFZ and WL analyzed the results.
+DFZ and WL contributed to the review of the manuscript before submission for publication.
 All authors read and approved the final manuscript.

 # Contacts
-If you have any questions or comments, please feel free to email: byj@hnu.edu.cn, slpeng@hnu.edu.cn.
+If you have any questions or comments, please feel free to email: gordon8848@hnu.edu.cn, rj\_wli@hnu.edu.cn.

 # License